 - Kerala is very popular for hot and spicy cuisine that offers great taste.

-- Allepey backwaters is well known for backwater trips on houseboats. it is always on the top of the best tourist places in Kerala because of the unique features that if offers which is not offered anywhere on the globe.
+- Alleppey backwaters is well known for backwater trips on houseboats. it is always on the top of the best tourist places in Kerala because of the unique features that it offers which is not offered anywhere on the globe.

-- Renownd destinations in Allepey are Chettikulangara Bhagawathy Temple , Arthunkal Church , Krishnapuram Palace, Pathiramanal, Marari Beach, Sri Krishna Temple in Ambalappuzha etc other than the beach in Alleppey.
+- Renowned destinations in Alleppey are Chettikulangara Bhagawathy Temple, Arthunkal Church, Krishnapuram Palace, Pathiramanal, Marari Beach, Sri Krishna Temple in Ambalappuzha etc other than the beach in Alleppey.

 - Munnar is the most popular hill station in south India and considered as the best tourist place in Kerala.
 It has beautiful views of mountain slopes that are covered with about 80,000 miles of green tea farms.
-There are lot of waterfalls and hiking routes in Munnar for adventure seeking guests.
+There are a lot of waterfalls and hiking routes in Munnar for adventure-seeking guests.

 - Kumarakom is situated near Vembanad Lake that offers the exotic scenery along with the rare flora and fauna.
 Spread across 14 acres, there is a huge variety of birds that include teal, wild duck, egrets, herons, cuckoo, and other migratory birds.
 The sanctuary is open for public daily from 6AM to 6PM.

-- Varkala is amazing beach with little seaside and high cliff part.
-Varkala sightseeing includes attractions like Varkala beach, janardhana temple, Sivagiri Mutt and kappil lake.
+- Varkala is an amazing beach with little seaside and high cliff part.
+Varkala sightseeing includes attractions like Varkala beach, Janardhan temple, Sivagiri Mutt and Kapil lake.

 - Nelliampathy is one of the best hill stations in India.
 This is regarded as the best place to visit in monsoon as one can see peacocks dancing during this season.

-- Marari beach, which is just 2 kilometres away from Allepey is famous for best backwaters in Kerala.
+- Marari beach, which is just 2 kilometers away from Alleppey is famous for best backwaters in Kerala.
 The beautiful scenery of the beach offers a mesmerising experience.

 - Ashtamudi refers to a lake with eight branches.
 It is the second largest lake in Kerala.
 Ashtamudi lake is the best place to enjoy the serene beauty of coconut and palm trees.